Cyren4/genai_sda/README.md

-# Webtoon Chatbot: Your Guide to the World of Webtoons
+# Cooking Chatbot: Your Guide to the World of lazy cooking

 **Context:**